BalsamCHIHI/Face_Detection_OpenCV_Cpp/README.md

 - OpenCV 3.4.5

-let me know if you experience issues trying to compile and run this projet on different environments and you need help.
+let me know if you experience issues trying to compile and run this project on different environments and you need help.

 you could import the project directly after extracting the .ZIP file the RUN it